DPDK/dpdk/doc/guides/prog_guide/thread_safety_intel_dpdk_functions.rst

 Interrupt Thread
 ----------------

-The Intel® DPDK works almost entirely in Linux user space in polling mode.
+The DPDK works almost entirely in Linux user space in polling mode.
-For certain infrequent operations, such as receiving a PMD link status change notification, callbacks may be called in an additional thread outside the main Intel® DPDK processing threads.
+For certain infrequent operations, such as receiving a PMD link status change notification, callbacks may be called in an additional thread outside the main DPDK processing threads.
-These function callbacks should avoid manipulating Intel® DPDK objects that are also managed by the normal Intel® DPDK threads, and if they need to do so, it is up to the application to provide the appropriate locking or mutual exclusion restrictions around those objects.
+These function callbacks should avoid manipulating DPDK objects that are also managed by the normal DPDK threads, and if they need to do so, it is up to the application to provide the appropriate locking or mutual exclusion restrictions around those objects.